microsoft/react-native-windows/docs/e2e-testing.md

-# E2E Testing
+# End-to-End Testing

-## E2E project structure
+## e2e-test-app project structure

-E2E test app, test library and test cases are in [`/packages/E2ETest/`](../packages/E2ETest), and they are organized as below.
+A test app, test library and test cases are in [`/packages/e2e-test-app/`](../packages/e2e-test-app), and are organized as below.

  - `test` – includes Jest tests using webdriverio
  - `windows` – the UWP native app